 - liaising with supporting regulators where appropriate

 - working with your partner to agree the approach to regulatory matters

 - creating, updating and revising Primary Authority Advice and inspection plans

-- advising enforcement officers about businesses you work with
+- advising enforcement officers

 - responding to enquiries, including notifications of proposed enforcement action